thehunmonkgroup/raspberry-paper-to-cot-pipeline/README.md

    Artifacts generated:
    * Profiling inference artifact
-4. **raspberry-paper-scorer**: Assign suitability scores to the papers based on profiling criteria, store in database
+4. **raspberry-paper-profile-scorer**: Assign suitability scores to the papers based on profiling criteria, store in database
-5. **raspberry-paper-extract-cot**: Extract Chain of Thought sets from the papers through a three-stage process:
+5. **raspberry-paper-cot-extractor**: Extract Chain of Thought sets from the papers through a three-stage process:
    * Initial Extraction: Generate initial question, reasoning chain and answer
    * Critique: Analyze and critique the initial extraction
    * Refinement: Improve the CoT based on critique feedback